Alexbay218/mscout/README.md

 # mscout
 New and easy match scouting system for the 2018 FRC game

+Data can be found here: https://drive.google.com/drive/folders/16fIlywzSIZ-eCjD4rOBjxwxmg_Tv2XwW?usp=sharing

+Feel free to upload your data here to share to everyone

+## Features

+ - Logs time at which each event happens and duration

+ - Easy to use keystroke based system

 ## How to use:

 Fill out all the information: